AlphaEye420/DayZ-Modwork/Loading_Screen_Vanilla/data/readme.txt

 6. Drag file from folder into this website https://www.freeconvert.com/mp3-to-ogg and download the file
 7. Name it to what you have in your main menu music code

-Tags are usually the issue with music not playing, but also converting wav to ogg file sometimes doesn't work and converting to ogg from mp3 works better.
+Tags are usually the issue with music not playing
+Also converting wav to ogg file sometimes doesn't work and converting to ogg from mp3 works better